m-alzam/responsive-material-drawer/readme.md

 # Responsive navigation drawer with Material
-## An example using Material Components for the Web that changes the navigation drawer layout based on screen width

 This simple website template uses Material Components to implement a permanent navigation drawer for screen widths >900px, and a modal drawer for screen widths <900px.
 Check it out by resizing the width of your browser window!